MatthewLSnell/MatthewLSnell/README.md

 ### Hi, there! 👋

-My name is Matt Snell, and I'm a Data Analyst on the Actuary and Advanced Analytics team at Farmers Insurance.
+My name is Matt Snell, and I'm a Product Analyst at HubSpot.
 I love digging into complex datasets and discovering hidden patterns that can help drive business growth.
-With my expertise in data analysis and visualization tools, including Python, SQL, Alteryx, Tableau, Power BI & Microsoft Excel, I've helped Farmers Insurance make data-driven decisions that have fueled growth and innovation.
 When I'm not crunching numbers, I enjoy working on personal data science projects, to further develop my skills and stay up-to-date with the latest trends in the industry.
 Let's connect and see how we can work together to turn your data into actionable insights.

 </div>